nonaxanon/pass-inator/README.md

 - No predictable patterns in generated passwords
 - Secure password shuffling algorithm

+## Pre-reqs
+1. A machine where you can run go
+2. Go
+3. A monitor

 ## Installation

 1. Ensure you have Go installed (version 1.16 or higher recommended)